Dnepropetrovsk maniacs: Murder videos and photographs

 The suspects' cellphones and personal computers contained multiple video recordings of the murders.
-A video was leaked to the Internet, showing the murder of 48‑year-old Sergei Yatzenko.
+A video was leaked to the Internet under the title 3 Guys 1 Hammer, showing the murder of 48‑year-old Sergei Yatzenko.
 He is seen lying on his back in a wooded area and is struck repeatedly in the face with a hammer held inside a plastic bag.
 One attacker stabs Yatzenko in the eye and abdomen with a screwdriver.
 Yatzenko is then struck with the hammer to ensure he is dead.
-The attack lasts over four minutes, during which the victim lapses in and out of consciousness.
+The attack lasts over six minutes, during which the victim lapses in and out of consciousness.
 One murderer is seen smiling at the camera during the video.
 The murderers walk back to their car, showing that the crime took place close to the side of a road, next to their parked car.
 They discuss the murder calmly, expressing mild surprise that the victim was still breathing after a screwdriver was plunged into his exposed brain.
 The suspects then wash their hands and the hammer with a water bottle and begin to laugh.
 Only two suspects appear to be present in the video, with one always behind the camera.

 The suspects were also found in possession of multiple photographs showing them attending the funerals of the victims.
 They can be seen smiling and "flipping off" the coffins and gravestones.
 Evidence of animal abuse was also shown in court, with the suspects posing alongside mutilated animal corpses.

 The photographic and video evidence was shown in court on 29 October 2008, as part of a larger presentation of over 300 photographs and two videos.
 The defense objected to the presentation, claiming that the evidence was obtained illegally and that the subjects shown in the video and the photographs were digitally altered to resemble the suspects.
 When Sayenko and Suprunyuk were asked if they recognized the people in the photographs, they replied that they did not.
 Judge Ivan Senchenko responded by stating: "You are not blind."
 Valery Voronyuk, an expert on film and video editing, testified that the video was not faked or altered.
 The court rejected all defense objections, accepted the prosecution's argument that the material was genuine, and showed the suspects in the act of murdering their victims.